 - 1 garlic clove finely chopped

-- 1 tsp ground caraway or Libyan baharat optional
+- 1 teaspoon ground caraway or Libyan baharat optional

 - Add the chopped tomatoes, garlic, harissa, chilli peppers into a frying pan.